 Lil’ Libros began when two moms—Patty Rodriquez and Ariana Stein—wanted to bring bilingual books and Latin American culture into children’s lives through picture books.
 Today, Lil’ Libros not only has a vast selection of books, (biographies, city-themed books, number books, and more), but art prints, games, art kits, and toys, too.
 Bonus: There’s also an amazing learning portal filled with worksheets and activities kiddos will adore!

 Dress up your baby’s or big kid’s room with a unique, handmade art print from this Latinx-owned Etsy shop.
-If you’re not into pandas, no worries!
-There are lots of sophisticated alternatives, like a black cat, a koala, typography options, and more.
+If you’re not into black cats, no worries!
+There are lots of sophisticated alternatives, like marine fauna, abstract landscapes, and typography options, and more.
 (You can buy beautiful jewelry at this shop, too.)

 Pequeñas Manos (Little Brothers) is a Mexican mom-owned handmade Etsy shop featuring adorable bodysuits and tops for the whole family.
 Just try not to fall in love with their mamá and bebe set or their mamá, mija, and mijita combo.
 You can also find baby announcement bodysuits, monthly milestone bodysuits, and more.
 AND for a limited time, you can get 20% off your first order.

 Bazzle Baby is a Latinx-founded and run business that caters to the modern family with its collection of designer apparel and accessories for babies.
 Their signature product, the bandana bib, was born when CEO Michaelene Cadiz was determined to find a stylish solution for her baby’s copious drooling.
-(The newest version also features a built-in teether to relieve sore gums.)
+(Theres also one that features a built-in teether to relieve sore gums and infinity scarf bibs.)
 PS: Bazzle Baby is also part of Happiest Baby's LGBTQ-Owned Kid and Baby Brands roundup.

 Doll maker Gloria Toscano says that she's "working super hard to create dolls that look like our Señoras, our Abuelas, our icons, and our beautiful bebes"...and she's succeeding!
 Her handmade dolls are amazing!
 There's the little boy doll dressed in a traditional sarape hoodie, the beauty pictured (complete with a removable crown or pearls and flowers), traditional Mexican dolls, and many more.